 \section{Abstract}

 We study experimental and cosmological constraints on the extension of the Standard Model by three right handed neutrinos with masses between those of the pion and W boson.
-We combine indirect experimental constraints from neutrino oscillation data, neutrinoless double $\beta$ decay, electroweak precision data, lepton universality, searches for rare lepton decays and tests of CKM unitarity with bounds from big bang nucleosynthesis and past direct searches at colliders and fixed target experiments.
+We combine for the first time direct, indirect and cosmological constraints in this mass range.
+This includes experimental constraints from neutrino oscillation data, neutrinoless double $\beta$ decay, electroweak precision data, lepton universality, searches for rare lepton decays, tests of CKM unitarity and past direct searches at colliders or fixed target experiments.
+On the cosmological side, big bang nucleosynthesis has the most pronounced impact.
 Our results can be used to evaluate the discovery potential of searches for heavy neutrinos at LHCb, BELLE II, SHiP, ATLAS, CMS or a future lepton collider.
-Moreover, the contribution from heavy neutrinos can lead to a considerably higher rate of neutrinoless double $\beta$ decay than the exchange of light neutrinos alone.